KevinBeltran23/RipSnapv2/ripsnap_models/README.md

 # RipSnap TFLite Models

-These are the rip-current detection models used by the React Native app.
+These are the rip-current detection models used by the React Native live feed.

 The live camera feed is configured in: